Circular Economy

 The Sumitomo Rubber Group is promoting initiatives for a circular economy in an integrated manner, led by the Sustainability Management Promotion HQ and in collaboration with top management and other departments.
 To promote sustainability management, the Sustainability Promotion Committee, which is chaired by the Executive Director in Charge of Sustainability and consists of officers in charge of respective divisions as its members, meets twice a year to enforce Group-wide policies and monitor the progress on material issues.

 Under the Sustainability Promotion Committee, subcommittees are established as working groups, with the Circular Economy (TOWANOWA) Subcommittee being one of them.
 This subcommittee operates as a cross-departmental organization to promote initiatives.
-Our group has outlined efforts towards achieving resource circulation by fiscal year 2050 in its long-term sustainability policy, “Driving Our Future Initiatives 2050,” to realize a circular economy.
+Our group has outlined efforts towards achieving resource circulation by fiscal year 2050 in its Long-Term Sustainability Targets: “Driving Our Future Initiatives” to realize a circular economy.

 Strategy, Risks and Opportunities